cloudmesh-community/sp19-222-101/project-report/report.md

 [@metsis2006spam].
 These emails are all labeled as ham or spam.

 The raw messages of each email generally contain too much information to be considered useful to train the classifier.
-We removed punctuation marks and special characters.
+In particular, raw email message text has many characters that contribute little to the classification of the email.
+To counteract this, we removed all non-alphabetical characters from the from the dataset.
+Also, we removed any words that were only one character long, such as 'a' and 'I'.
+Finally, we removed all instances of the word 'the', which turned out to be one of the most common words in all the training emails.

 Additionally, previous research has shown the usefulness of lemmatization in spam filtering [@androutsopoulos2000evaluation], which is the process of grouping together variations of the same root word.
 For instance, a lemmatizer would group all instances of the words "include", "includes", and "included" in the same category.
-We ran a lemmatizer on the dataset as well.
+The dataset that we used to train our algorithm was already lemmatized, so we did not need to go through this process ourselves.

-The filtered emails were then separated into vectors of word frequencies.
-These were treated as the features for the machine learning model, with "spam" or "ham" being the labels.

-As standard general practice, we randomly chose 80% of these vectors to train both the SVM and Naive Bayes models, and used the remaining 20% of these vectors to assess the quality of each model.
+Once the email texts were filtered, we then created vectors of word frequencies from each email.
+These are treated as the features for the machine learning model.
+As previously mentioned, our dataset was already labeled as "spam" or "ham", making it possible to train the SVM and Naive Bayes supervised learning models.
+We shuffled the list of word frequency vectors from the dataset and randomly chose 80% of these vectors to train both the SVM and Naive Bayes models.
+We used the remaining 20% of these vectors to assess the quality of each model.

 ## Model Results